blacrabbit/M1hammadam1n/README.md

 ### 🚀 Goal

-To grow as a Flutter developer, contribute to Open Source projects, and become part of a great development team 💙
+To grow as a Mobile developer, contribute to projects, and become part of a great development team 💙